 Get tips on the differences between meat labels (natural and organic), what to look for when you go shopping for meat, and how long you can keep cooked or raw meats.
 The Cook’s Illustrated Meat Book is the ultimate guide for cooking meats, with step-by-step photos to help you along the way.

-Today we are not only going to give away a copy of this awesome new book, but we are going to share one of our favorite recipes – Pepper-Crusted Beef Tenderloin Roast!
+Today we are going to share one of our favorite recipes – Pepper-Crusted Beef Tenderloin Roast!

-Check out the recipe for Pepper-Crusted Beef Tenderloin Roast, and enter for the chance to win a copy of The Cook’s Illustrated Meat Book: The Game-Changing Guide that Teaches You How to Cook Meat and Poultry with 425 Bulletproof Recipes after the jump…
+Check out the recipe for Pepper-Crusted Beef Tenderloin Roast from The Cook’s Illustrated Meat Book: The Game-Changing Guide that Teaches You How to Cook Meat and Poultry with 425 Bulletproof Recipes.

 WHY THIS RECIPE WORKS: When it comes to special-occasion entrées, it’s hard to beat beef tenderloin.
 It’s easy to make—just oven-roast it until it’s done—and, as the absolute most tender cut of beef, it’s luxurious to eat.
 But that tenderness comes at a cost (beyond the hefty price tag): Tenderloin is not known for its beefy flavor.
 To give it a boost, we wanted to give our tenderloin a crunchy peppercorn crust that would stick to the roast without being punishingly spicy.